LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Schedule Analysis

-- The Lady Tigers' signature win this season came in a 66-63 victory against the No. 8 Utah Utes on March 24.
+- The Lady Tigers' best win this season came against the Utah Utes, a squad ranked inside the AP's Top 25 (No. 8).
+The Lady Tigers secured the 66-63 win at a neutral site on March 24.

-- The Lady Tigers have eight wins against Quadrant 1 teams, tied for the 17th-most in Division 1.
+- The Lady Tigers have tied for the 17th-most Quadrant 1 victories in the country (eight).

 - When facing Quadrant 2 teams, LSU is 9-0 (1.000%) -- tied for the fourth-most victories.